nasa-gibs/onearth/doc/archive.md

 ## Introduction

-This describes how to create an image archive for the OnEarth server by converting imagery into the Meta Raster Format (MRF) and placing them into proper archive locations.
+This describes how to create an image archive for the OnEarth server by generating the proper directory structures for placing Meta Raster Format (MRF) files.

 ## Archive Location